SilasA/CIS-HW/README.md

 # CIS-HW
-Archive of all work done in my CIS classes so far.
+Archive of all work done in my CIS classes at GVSU.

 Classes currently archived:
 CIS-162